Avoidance: Less is more

 As little packaging material as possible; as much as necessary.
 This guiding principle has defined the design and type of all packaging at Tchibo since 2015.
-The goal is to minimise the use of paper, as well as disposable packaging in the form of takeaway coffee cups and shopping bags.
+With this in mind, we work to minimise the use of paper, as well as disposable packaging such as takeaway coffee cups and shopping bags.

 Paper: digital instead of print